guanjue/IDEAS_2018/README.md

 ## Output results for test data
-### All output files will be saved to the following folder:
+### All output files will be saved to the following directory:
 ```
-output_folder=/storage/home/gzx103/group/software/IDEAS/IDEAS_2018/test_data/run_IDEAS_result/
+output_directory=/storage/home/gzx103/group/software/IDEAS/IDEAS_2018/test_data/run_IDEAS_result/
 ```

 ## The heatmap for IDEAS epigenetic state